Procedure 7.3.3 Purchasing Cards

 - Expenses required to be reimbursed under System Procedure 5.19.3, Travel Management (including gasoline for personal vehicles);

-- Sensitive items as defined in System Procedure 7.3.6, Capital Assets (including weapons of any kind); or
+- Sensitive items as defined in System Procedure 7.3.6, Capital Assets (including weapons of any kind) except as provided in Part 5 above; or

 - Items for non-college, non-university, non-system office purposes.